-Over time, the volcano got submerged and the ocean floor subsided with the extinct volcano and so the corals began to grow and populate the area forming the protective reef that surrounds today the archipelago.
+The corals began to grow and populate the area, forming the protective reef that surrounds the archipelago today.

 The existence of these coral reefs is the main reason why the islands haven’t been hit by severe weather phenomena.

-In the Maldives there are only heavy storms, not tsunamis or typhoons and in the last years, even if the sea level increased by 5 cm, no severe threats had been addressed to the islands.
+In the last years, even though the sea level increased by 5 cm, no severe threats have been addressed to the islands.

 7 reasons why you should go to Maldives soon